pyralog/pyralog/FAQ.md

 This provides maximum freedom and flexibility for both commercial and open-source use.

-### Can I use DLog commercially?
+### Can I use Pyralog commercially?

 **Yes!** Both MIT-0 and CC0-1.0 are maximally permissive licenses.
-You can use DLog in any commercial product without attribution requirements.
+You can use Pyralog in any commercial product without attribution requirements.

 ### Do I need to open-source my application?

 **No!** Neither MIT-0 nor CC0-1.0 are copyleft licenses.
-You can use DLog in proprietary software without any obligation to share your code or even mention DLog.
+You can use Pyralog in proprietary software without any obligation to share your code or even mention Pyralog.

 ## Community Questions